 - 320% higher revenue compared to promotional emails;

 - 61.9% higher opens compared to the average rate.

 Greet newcomers with a warm welcome, explain who you are, share your values, and talk about your best or most popular products and services.

-On the lookout for new ideas for your own welcome email, make a list of the most frequently asked questions by hotel visitors and choose the ones which you can answer in your very first email.
+While looking for new ideas for your own welcome email, make a list of the most frequently asked questions by hotel visitors and choose some that you can answer in your very first email.